Preventing Diabetic Kidney Disease: 10 Answers to Questions

 The course of Type II (adult-onset or non-insulin-dependent) diabetes is less well defined, but it is believed to follow a similar course, except that it occurs at an older age.

-- What can I do to prevent kidney disease?
+6. What can I do to prevent kidney disease?

-- If my kidneys are already affected, can I keep them from getting worse?
+7. If my kidneys are already affected, can I keep them from getting worse?

 It may be possible to prevent or delay the progression of kidney disease.
 Since high blood pressure is one of the major factors that predict which diabetics will develop serious kidney disease, it is important to take your high blood pressure pills faithfully if you do have high blood pressure.
 Your doctor may also recommend that you follow a low-protein diet, which reduces the amount of work your kidneys have to do.
 You should also continue to follow your diabetic diet and to take all your prescribed medicines.

-- Are there any new treatments that can help me?
+8. Are there any new treatments that can help me?

-- How many people with diabetic kidney disease develop total kidney failure?
+9. How many people with diabetic kidney disease develop total kidney failure?

 About 30 percent of the people with Type I diabetes and about 10 to 40 percent of the people with Type II diabetes will eventually develop end-stage kidney failure, requiring treatment to maintain life.
-Certain population groups, such as African Americans, Hispanic Americans and American Indians, have a higher risk of developing kidney failure from Type II diabetes than Caucasian Americans.

-- If my kidneys do fail, what can I do?
+10. If my kidneys do fail, what can I do?

 If your kidneys fail, you can receive dialysis treatments or you may be a candidate for a kidney transplant.
 Two types of dialysis are available - hemodialysis and peritoneal dialysis.
-Your doctor will discuss these treatment options with you.
+Your healthcare team will discuss these treatment options with you.
 The decision about which treatment is best for you will be based on your medical condition, your lifestyle and your personal preference.